13th SUNDAY IN ORDINARY TIME (Cycle B)

 God created humans to be immortal and to live forever in fellowship with the Divine Creator.
 God did not make death, as the First Reading tells us.
 Death entered the world through the devil's envy and because of Adam and Eve's sin of rebellion (Wis 1:13; 2:23-24).
 A consequence of our original parents' fall from grace was that sin broke humankind's immortal tie with God.
 The human soul remained immortal, but the loss of divine grace meant the gates of Heaven were closed to humanity, and the curse of physical suffering and death reigned until the coming of the Redeemer-Messiah.
 The promised Davidic Messiah's mission was to break the power of sin and death over humanity and reopen Heaven's gates (CCC 536, 1026).

-In the Second Reading, St. Paul wrote to the Corinthians that Christians should offer thanksgiving to Christ Jesus for His victory over death and His gift of renewed life in the Sacrament of Baptism.
+In the Second Reading, St. Paul wrote to the Corinthians that Christians should give Christ Jesus thanks for His victory over death and His gift of renewed life in the Sacrament of Baptism.
 Christ's victory should cause us to reflect on our responsibility to love our neighbor as ourselves, which He identified as the second greatest commandment.
 We offer our thanks by imitating Him in our deeds of love and generosity to others when we resolve to share our resources with those in need.
 We do this to demonstrate obedience to Jesus's command and our gratitude for the sacrifice He made for us, resulting in the temporal and eternal blessings we receive.

 The First Reading Wisdom 1:13-15; 2:23-24 ~ God created Man to be Immortal